Endmember Extraction from Hyperspectral Images Using Self-Dictionary Approach with Linear Programming: Self-Dictionary Approaches for Solving Endmember Extraction Problems

-As shown in Section \ref{Subsec: subproblems of H}, $\HT$ can be reduced to an LP.
-In this paper, we call $\HT$ the \textit{Hottopixx model}, although it is different from the original Hottopixx model proposed by Bittorf et al.\ \cite{Bit12}.
+In this paper, we call $\HT$ the \textit{Hottopixx model}, although it differs from the original Hottopixx model proposed by Bittorf et al.\ \cite{Bit12}.
+As shown in Section \ref{Subsec: subproblems of H}, $\HT$ can be reduced to an LP problem.
+The previous study \cite{Miz22} directly solved this LP using a CPLEX solver.
+The constraints of $\HT$ relax the constraint $\| X \|_{\mathrm{row}, 0} = r$ of problem (\ref{Prob: sparse optimization formulation}).
+However, it is possible for many rows of the optimal solution $X$ in $\HT$ to be zero, since the constraints of $\HT$ imply that the $i$th row of $X$ is zero if $X(i,i) = 0$ and many of $X(1,1), \ldots, X(n,n)$ could be zero.

+Problem (\ref{Prob: sparse optimization formulation}) includes the sum-to-one constraint $\one^\trans X = \one^\trans$, but we exclude it from $\HT$, as the original Hottopixx model does not include it.
+As described in Remark 1 of \cite{Gil13}, theoretical studies suggest that the endmember extraction performance of Hottopixx methods can be further enhanced by incorporating the sum-to-one constraint into $\HT$.

-Choose $r$ columns of $A$ by using the optimal solution $X$ of $\HT$.
+The second step involves choosing $r$ columns of $A$ using the optimal solution $X$ of $\HT$.
 A simple way of doing so is to find a set $\IC$ of $r$ indices corresponding to the $r$ largest elements of $\diag(X)$ and, then, output columns $\a_i$ with $i \in \IC$.
 Theorem 3.1 of \cite{Miz22} ensures that the algorithm is robust to noise.
-However, the theorem is invalid and does not holds in a case where there are overlaps of pure pixels in HSIs.
-To cope with this issue, we incorporate a clustering-based postprocessing procedure.
-Note that the use of postprocessing was first proposed by Gillis \cite{Gil13}.
+However, the theorem is invalid and does not hold in a case where there are overlaps of pure pixels in the HSIs.
+To cope with this issue, we use a clustering technique.
+Algorithm \ref{Alg: HT} describes each step of Hottopixx with postprocessing \cite{Miz22}.
+A cluster $\SC_\ell$ in the algorithm refers to a subset of the column index set $\NC$ of $A$.
+Due to page limitations, a detailed description of how to construct clusters is provided in Appendix \ref{Appx: Cluster construction in step 2-1 of Algorithm 1}.

-Let us introduce the notation and terminology for describing the postprocessing.
-Choose a column $\a_i$ of $A$ and then sort the columns $\a_1, \ldots, \a_n$ of $A$ by their distance to $\a_i$ in ascending order so that